Seal school prospectus photos 107 anna smith

 The inspection findings indicate that the school has strengths, but that there are also issues that leaders need to address as a matter of priority.

-Church Schools within the Inspire Academy Movement
+Church Schools within Inspire Academy Movement

 Church School Last SIAMS Inspection Inspection Findings